cresset-template/cresset/README.md

 A source build of `magma` would be welcomed as a pull request.

 3. Ubuntu 16.04 build fails.
 This is because the default `git` installed by `apt` on Ubuntu 16.04 does not support the `--jobs` flag.
-Add the `git-core` ppa to `apt` and install the latest version of git.
+Add the `git-core` PPA to `apt` and install the latest version of git.
 Also, PyTorch v1.9+ will not build on Ubuntu 16.
 Lower the version tag to v1.8.2 to build.
-However, as Ubuntu 16.04 has already reached EOL, the project will be left as is.
+However, the project will not be modified to accommodate Ubuntu 16.04 builds as Xenial Xerus has already reached EOL.

 ## Desiderata